 military interventions in Syria

-or by other means intervention against
+or by other means intervention against the people of

-coloured by these circumstances, which have been bitter, and he has a
+these circumstances, which have been bitter, and he has a

-deep hatred of those institutions which have
+deep hatred of those institutions which have weighed so

 To read the important writings of this patriotic Irish